 Remaking Cheese from Scratch

 But how do you do any of that without the magic ingredient?
-Miyoko Schinner, the head of a vegan cheese company called Miyoko’s Kitchen, has been wrestling with that question since a dairy allergy rendered her beloved cheese platters off-limits.
+Miyoko Schinner, the head of a vegan cheese company called Miyoko’s Creamery, has been wrestling with that question since a dairy allergy rendered her beloved cheese platters off-limits.
 She joked that the only readily available replacement she found in the mid-90s, Veganrella, practically made her throw up.
 The options have since drastically improved.
 And yet nature has made it almost impossible to find a slam-dunk replacement for lactose, for casein, and for the fat in milk.
 Of course, that hasn’t stopped people from trying.

 Fermented tofu is the oldest example of a cheese alternative.
 Of course, it wasn’t created for that purpose — it was just interpreted that way once it was eaten by a cheese-loving European.
 In 1855, the French consul in Shanghai, Baron de Montigny, wrote a report on “this Chinese cheese,” a “very powerful appetizer, which is hard to resist.”
 It isn’t hard to see how the baron made the connection.
 Fermented tofu is a soft, creamy, salty, cheese-like food that is believed to have originated somewhere in China or Japan.
 Some forms have very strong aromas that are reminiscent of, say, a mold-ripened cheese, like roquefort or brie or stilton or gorgonzola.
 Others are very mild and creamy, almost like a neufchatel.
 Schinner’s first experiments with vegan cheese involved burying tofu underground in a miso or ash marinade, a technique she saw used by Japanese nuns on TV.
 This transforms the texture from crumbly to buttery and smooth.
 The only problem: tofu doesn’t melt.